Ollrogge/RIOT/tests/sys_fido2_ctap/README.md

 This test aims to test the FIDO2 CTAP implementation by creating a FIDO2 authenticator which uses CTAPHID as communication protocol.

+Note:
+* This test application has only been tested on an nrf52840 DK.

 The test application requires at least 16536 bytes of stack memory which are divided as follows:
 * 512 bytes isr_stack